 On most of the admin pages on WordPress, you have three icons in the upper right corner of your screen.
 The pencil is used to compose new posts.
-The centre icon is a picture of you, if you have included one (why yes, I am a 18th Century linotype of a Soqotran spice dragon…why do you ask?).
+The centre icon is a picture of you, if you have included one.
 The right icon is a bell, and alerts you to responses to your posts.

 Click the pencil.
 Then just fill in the boxes, make sure book coasters is the top left, and click Publish Post!
 That’s it!

 - A featured image is the image that shows up on the blog’s front page, to tease the contents of your post.
 If you don’t set one, you’ll just get a text square.

 - An excerpt is a summary of your post, again designed as a teaser, which is shown on the front page of the site.
 If you don’t add one, the first words of your post are used instead.